amartini51/swift-book/ReferenceManual/LexicalStructure.rst

    repetition in the quoted-text/escaped-character rule too.

 ..
 Now that single quotes are gone, we don't have a character literal.
-   Because we may one bring them back, here's the old grammar for them:
+   Because we may one day bring them back, here's the old grammar for them:

    textual-literal --> character-literal | string-literal